deejcoder/ListTheseServers/README.md

 * Python 3.6.*

 ### Installation
+Please note that in the future, this will be automated using either a simple shell script, or docker.
+There will be two versions; one for development, and one for production.

 To install all dependencies (assure you have **Python 3.6.\***, this project does not support Python 3.7.* since Celery does not);
 ```bash